rachelkelly/pyladiespdx-books/contribution.md

 number of books exceeds a hundred, and once people start adding theirs that number will only increase.

 So you want to contribute!
 AMAZING, THANK YOU.
-Please see our Code of Conduct before jumping in; first and foremost we are trying to make this a safe space for PyLadies to hack and code and work together.
+Please see our [Code of Conduct](https://github.com/rachelkelly/pyladiespdx-books/blob/contribution/CODE_OF_CONDUCT.md) before jumping in; first and foremost we are trying to make this a safe space for PyLadies to hack and code and work together.
+Further, we are looking for contributions from women only, inclusive of trans women.

 First, a list of **what needs work and what has been done**.
 Below that list will be indicated a lump of **tutorials** for a contributor to take a look at if you would like, for example if you